AlexGulliver/Shamzam/README.md

 # Shamzam
 A Shazam-like MVP for the ECM3408 Coursework Assignment

-Uses a RESTful API built with Python and Flask to enable administrators to add, remove, and list music in an SQLite3 database.
+Uses a RESTful API built with Python and Flask to enable administrators to add, remove, list and identify music in an SQLite3 database.

 ## Installation